ionic-team/ionic-docs/docs/react/pwa.md

 **Set up automatic deployment to your sites live channel when a PR is merged?** Enter "Yes".

-**What is the name of the get hooked branch associated with your sites live channel?** Enter your project's main brainch name.
+**What is the name of the get hooked branch associated with your sites live channel?** Enter your project's main branch name.

 A `firebase.json` config file is generated, configuring the app for deployment.